kagkarlsson/db-scheduler/README.md

 ## Who uses db-scheduler?

-db-scheduler is used by many individuals and businesses.
-Feel free to open a PR to add your company to the list.
+List of organizations known to be running db-scheduler in production:

 | Company                         | Description                                      |
 |---------------------------------|--------------------------------------------------|
 | [Digipost](https://digipost.no) | A Norwegian provider of digital secure mailboxes |

+Feel free to open a PR to add your organization to the list.

 ## Getting started